What is the purpose of having a centralized repository?

 Do you have genotype data available?
 For which studies?

-NIDDK-CR does not hold raw genomic data.
+NIDDK-CR has limited genotype data available for request, but it does not normally hold raw genomic data.
 Genomic data generated from NIDDK-supported studies are made available through other repositories such as dbGaP and Gene Expression Omnibus (GEO).
 Phenotypic and clinical data associated with those studies may be available via dbGaP and NIDDK-CR.
 Datasets that are available from both dbGaP and NIDDK-CR may vary from each other.
 NIDDK-CR works with dbGaP to provide access to approved requestors of NIDDK studies in dbGaP without having to go through additional scientific review.
-However, they will be required to submit an application, upload their approved dbGaP Data Access Request (DAR), and sign a NIDDK-CR Data and Resources Use Agreement.
+However, requestors will be required to submit an application, upload their approved dbGaP Data Access Request (DAR), and sign a NIDDK-CR Data and Resources Use Agreement.
 Requestors may also need to submit additional documentation before data are released.
 A search via the NIDDK-CR R4R Studies page can be used to generate a list of studies with available genomic data in dbGaP.

 What are renewable and non-renewable resources?